Apple Black Friday Deals Available Now: AirPods, iPhone, iPad, and More

 Apple Watch Series 9

-Right now, the best early Black Friday Apple Watch deals are focused entirely on the new Series 9 models.
-You can get the 41mm GPS device for $349.00 at Amazon, down from $399.00.
-This $50 discount is a new all-time low price on the 2023 smartwatch.
-Likewise, the 45mm GPS is down to $379.00 at Amazon, another $50 markdown and record low price.
+Some of the best Black Friday Apple Watch deals are focused on the new Series 9 models.
+You can get the 41mm GPS device for $329.00 at Amazon, down from $399.00.
+This $70 discount is a new all-time low price on the 2023 smartwatch.
+Likewise, the 45mm GPS is down to $359.00 at Amazon, another $70 markdown and record low price.

 Apple Watch Ultra 2